Racibórz: Modern Era

 When the last Přemyslid duke Valentin died and was buried in the Dominican church in 1521, Racibórz according to a 1512 inheritance treaty fell to the Opole dukes Jan II the Good, also a vassal of Bohemian king.
 As he himself left no male heirs, his lands fell back to the Habsburg king Ferdinand I. With Opole, Racibórz was temporarily given in pawn to the Hohenzollern margraves of Ansbach and to the royal Polish House of Vasa.
 The town's economy suffered from the devastations in the Thirty Years' War.
 In 1683, on his way to the Battle of Vienna, Polish King John III Sobieski stopped in Racibórz, which he called a beautiful and fortified town in a letter to his wife Queen Marie Casimire.

 After the First Silesian War in 1742, Racibórz was ceded to the Kingdom of Prussia under Frederick the Great.
 With most of the Silesian territory it was incorporated into the Province of Silesia in 1815 and the town became the administrative seat of a Landkreis.
 In the 18th century, Racibórz belonged to the tax inspection region of Prudnik.
 The mediate Lordship of Ratibor was acquired by Elector William I of Hesse in 1812, succeeded by Landgrave Victor Amadeus of Hesse-Rotenburg in 1821 and Prince Victor of Hohenlohe-Schillingsfürst in 1834, who was vested with the title of a "Duke of Ratibor" by King Frederick William IV of Prussia in 1840.
-At that time, Ratibor had already lost its status as a residential town, while the princes held court in Rudy palace in Rudy (then officially Groß Rauden).
+At that time, Ratibor had already lost its status as a residential town, while the princes held court in Rudy Palace in Rudy (then officially Groß Rauden).
 In the 19th century, Prussian policies increased the Germanisation.
+During the Revolutions of 1848, it was the site of joint Polish-German demonstrations.
 Poles smuggled large amounts of gunpowder through the town to the Russian Partition of Poland during the January Uprising in 1863.
 Ratibor became part of the German Empire in 1871.